juandiazx/ConsciousCart/README.md

 Then download the whole project, use pip in order to start the needed libraries which are detailed in requirements.txt and run `python app.py`.

-Now you can go to https://www.amazon.com/ in order to test the automatic scorer functionality or you can copy any product description from the internet into the description scorer.
+Now you can go to https://www.amazon.com/ in order to test the automatic scorer functionality or you can copy any product description from the internet into the description scorer functionality.

+Made with ❤ by Robert Oratorio, Shravan Cheekati and Juan Diaz